 Yes.
 Each hearing will be live-streamed and available to watch from this website both during and after the hearing.

-Under Rule 5 of the Inquiry Rules 2006 a core participant can include an individual, organisation or entity with a significant interest in an important aspect of the matters to which the Inquiry relates.
-A core participant will not necessarily be a core participant for the whole duration of the inquiry.
+Under Rule 5 of the Inquiry Rules 2006 core participants can include individuals, organisations or entities with a significant interest in an important aspect of the matters to which the Inquiry relates.
+A core participant will not necessarily be a core participant for the whole duration of the Inquiry.

 Those designated as core participants may participate in the Inquiry in a number of ways: